Derby Castle terminus: Canopy

-Other structures
+Other

 In 1999 a long shelter was added, with a sign to say it was for use in connection with both the electric railway and bus services.
 Previously a defunct tramcar purchased from Lisbon, Portugal was housed on the siding to the side of the station, and this functioned as a waiting area until it was removed for off-site storage some time later, and now the station offers no cover for waiting passengers other than the incongruous modern shelter.
 For a short time in the 1980s, a horse car from the horse tramway was used as a shelter.
+A temporary shelter was erected in which to house horse trams during redevelopment of the site 2018-2019 and removed upon completion of works.

 Features

 The station is well known for its many and varied advertising signages, with many any varied styles in evidence denoting "The Highspot Of Your Holiday" in connection with a trip on the Snaefell Mountain Railway and "Shining By The Sea" for Royal Ramsey among the posters.
 The station is always covered with informative signage.
 A framed manually operated clock face attached to a traction pole shows the time of the next departure.
 For the line's centenary in 1993 large planters were added to the site.